RadeonOpenCompute/amdsmi/docs/how-to/amdsmi-go-lib.md

 ## Prerequisites

-To get started, make sure your environment satisfies the following prerequisites.
+Before get started, make sure your environment satisfies the following prerequisites.
+See the [requirements](#install_reqs) section for more information.

-1. Ensure `amdgpu` drivers are installed properly.
+1. Ensure `amdgpu` drivers are installed properly for initialization.

 2. Export `LD_LIBRARY_PATH` to the `amdsmi` installation directory.